celestiaorg/celestia-app/x/payment/spec/docs.md

 The malleated transaction that is created from metadata contained in the original`MsgWirePayFormessage`.
 It also burns some of the sender’s funds.

 ## PreProcessTxs
-Portions of the payment module are used to process `MsgWirePayForMessage`s into `MsgPayForMessage`s during the `PreProcessTxs`
+The malleation process occurs during the PreProcessTxs step.

 ## Events
 TODO after events are added.